silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 #### To switch between chat profiles:

-1. Tap or click on your profile picture in the top-left corner of the **Chats** screen.
+1. Click or tap on your profile picture in the top-left corner of the **Chats** screen.
 2. Select which chat profile you want to use.

 **Tip:** you can also switch between chat profiles via the **Your chat profiles** screen from the app settings menu.